josh-works/josh-works.github.io/_posts/2022-07-13-2022-a-huge-string-of-failures.md

 > Do whatever you want, but don't you dare spend money on them!

-(in anger, aggressively, and as she 'shut down the conversation').
+(in anger, aggressively, and as she 'shut down the conversation', in the same way that she would plainly refuse to discuss many topics I wanted us to discuss).
 She maintained a similar defensiveness and kept me away as I went through the following days and weeks of conversations with the involved parties, trying to see if there was a way to keep this eviction from going through.

 I'm aware of our earning power, our privilege.
-We've spent (semi-casually) up to $6k on gifts/donations in the pass (one-off), and regularly spent thousands of dollars in a given month helping others.
+We've spent (semi-casually) up to $6k on gifts/donations in the past (one-off), and regularly spent thousands of dollars in a given month helping others.
 So, this commitment felt pretty on-brand, and I saw a ton of ways that it could have worked out great.

 See, I'm deeply interested in the 'dynamics' of how cities work, and totally saw the events as just another instance of an oppressive system chewing through all the involved parties to destructive ends.

 I jumped in, halted the eviction, and every time this house came up, Kristi gave me icy silence and said hurtful things about it.
-Acted like I was spending on hookers and cocaine, instead of trying to keep three adults and a child from losing their house.
+Acted like I was spending on hookers and cocaine, instead of trying to keep 8 adults and a child from losing their housing.
+She's accused me of really bad things, and has never apologized or even acknowledged her own stonewalling of these conversations, and other conversations.

 I believe that, in general, if people take steps to care for their immediate family and immediate neighbors, that is the right thing to do.

 _I've found myself married to someone who is not interested in taking steps to care for immediate family and neighbors_.
+I've asked her at times for emotional support, encouragement, a hug, tender words, verbal affirmations, or any message that showed she valued me, saw me, supported me.

+Those requests would be _strongly_ rejected.
+I spent a long time internalizing this rejection and abandonment, and it was painfully similar to repeated experiences I experienced growing up.

+In the space of a little over a year, I lost my father-in-law to a heart attack, I went 'no contact' with my own verbally and emotionally abusive father, and found my wife treating me as an enemy, in a persistent and durable fashion, while pretending to others that our relationship was as good as it's ever been.
+We used to be able to talk openly with others about what challenges we were having in our marriage, and then... that stopped.

+She can enforce silence in our marriage, but I don't have to participate in that silence.

+We are actively pursuing divorce.
+It's been like a bomb going off in my life.
+I find my ability to focus at work severely diminished, and the pleasure I once took from many day-to-day activities is completely gone.
+I feel unlovable, broken, deeply flawed, and i fear never being in a loving relationship again.

+My daughter Eden is deeply important to me.
+I plan on being an available and present father, and loving her as well as I can love anyone.
+I am so sad over the state of my relationship with Kristi.

 ## A long sabbatical to try to 'start something'

-Phew.
-This feels like the biggest failure.
 I quit my last full-time job as Covid was breaking out.
 I'd had a bunch of plans for what the sabbatical would look like, none of them worked out, and I failed to re-build good plans.

-I kept floating along on the path of least resistence, and trying to make certain things work.
+I kept floating along on the path of least resistance, and trying and failing to make certain things work.

 I gave Turing a proposal to work hard on their ruby-exercises repositories, to help students self-serve into a higher degree of readiness for the program.
 Early results for the free work I'd done for them, and the paid work I did for them, was extremely promising.
 For a variety of reasons, it didn't work out, and in a way that hurt.
 Either I keep getting myself involved with unhealthy organizations, or I have this massive blind spot to how I come off to others, and keep stepping on toes in a really visible and obvious way, like walking around with toilet paper trailing from your shoe.